dojo/docs/dojox/grid/EnhancedGrid/plugins/Filter.rst

 Every time the user defines a filter, the server will receive a ``filter`` command.
 This command contains a JSON string representing the filter definition, which is covered in the next section.

-After recieving the filter command, the server should respond with the count of filtered rows in this format:
+After receiving the filter command, the server should respond with the count of filtered rows in this format:

 .. js ::